Tue. Dec 24th, 2024

-What would have happened if his conviction for treason had been taken more seriously?
+Either way, what if his conviction for treason had been taken more seriously?
 In 20’s Germany high treason could have received the death penalty.
-If a gallows was used for immediate justice, or after a quick trial a firing squad?
+What if a gallows was constructed on site of the rebellion, and after a quick, yet fair, trial immediate justice was serve?

-Admittedly Butterfly Effect scenarios are hard to predict, but without Adolf Hitler given the chance to make a comeback, even without being executed but receiving a far harsher sentence, it seems unlikely Germany would have dove deep into White Nationalism, or Nazism if you wish.
+Admittedly Butterfly Effect scenarios are hard to predict.
+Conditions in Germany WERE ripe for someone like Hitler.
+A lot of blame to toss around, but without Adolf Hitler it seems unlikely Germany would have dove as deep into White Nationalism, or Nazism if you wish.

-One thing has become apparent even now in 2024, just like it should have been apparent in 1923, or after Reconstruction fell apart: kindness when adjudicating, compassionate penalties, forgiveness, gentle sentences may SEEM the way to heal.
-Sometimes any of that merely encourages the worst among us to do whatever, no matter how bad, to win through what some dare call peace.
-The South was like that, especially after Grant had to give up on Reconstruction.
+One thing has become apparent, just like it should have been apparent in 1923, or after Reconstruction fell apart: kindness when adjudicating, compassionate penalties, forgiveness, lenient sentences may SEEM the way to heal, but evidence more than suggests otherwise.
+Such merely encourages the worst among us.
+The South was like that, especially after Grant had had to give up on Reconstruction.
 WWI did not stop WWII.
 Korea didn’t stop Vietnam or moderate the leaders of North Korea.

 Hoping they’ve “learned their lesson” doesn’t work.
 They just use all that to destroy freedom and the lives of anyone but their fanatical, cultish base.